Here at Easy Food Dehydrating, “dehydrate” always means using an electric food dehydrator — the easy, reliable way to dry food at home.

-I use pint- and quart-sized-vacuum bags and make custom-sized bags from rolls.
+I can get three to four packages in the Mylar bag.
+I use pint- and quart-sized food vacuum sealer bags and I also make custom-sized bags from rolls.

 These special bags are made from a polyester film and are very